nicklockwood/iRate/README.md

     - (BOOL)iRateShouldShouldPromptForRating;

 This method is called immediately before the rating prompt is displayed to the user.
-You can use this method to implement custom prompt logic.
+You can use this method to implement custom prompt logic in addition to the standard rules.
 You can also use this method to block the standard prompt alert and display the rating prompt in a different way, or bypass it altogether.

     - (void)iRateDidPromptForRating;